 Cowley College is actively involved in the Workforce Centers of South Central Kansas.
 The Workforce Centers of South Central Kansas is a business-driven partnership that includes employers, educators, and various community agencies.
 Its mission is to develop and lead a flexible, integrated workforce system that identifies and responds to the future business and employment needs of South Central Kansas.

-WORKFORCE CENTERS OF SOUTH CENTRAL KANSAS
+SOUTH CENTRAL KANSAS

 The Workforce Centers provide a single point of entry and a simplified process through which individuals and employment opportunities are matched.
 They provide various services designed to fit employers’ needs with job seekers’ skills.
 Assistance is available in assessing your current skills and identifying employment opportunities.
 When required, help may be accessible to enhance basic skills or enroll in training.

 Resources & Tips

 10 Steps to a Successful Interview: